philipkohn/devart-template/project_summary.md

 Philip Kohn, philipkohn@gmail.com

 ## Description
 It is often said that information and social network technologies have created a global village.
 There is a sense that distance is irrelevant and the huge number of people on the planet is likewise irreverent.
 The dynamics have returned to that of small groups interacting in a shared living environment.
 There is a e-village focused on anything that can be imagined.
 Although people may belong to several e-villages, the e-villages themselves often do not interact directly as groups.
 Within these wonderful collaborative environments, there is still a level of isolation.
+People mostly talk to the people that share the same viewpoint, beliefs and interests.
+The potential for cross-pollination (which is the essence of creativity) between all these villages is enormous, and mostly untapped.

 Can I piece of art be made that symbolizes this paradox, and tries in a small way to resolve it?